caplena/knowledge-base/docs/13-Project-Settings.md

 Here, you can:

 - Assign a name to your project.
-- Add tags for easy project sorting in the future.
+- Add tags for easy project sorting in the future. (optional)
 - Set the language for your topic collection.
 Below, you'll find advanced settings: